digital-asset/docs.daml.com/docs/3.0.0/docs/canton/usermanual/performance.rst

 render them effectively inactive.
 This is done on purpose.
 They are highly sensitive to the operating environment and should only be configured where memory profiling has highlighted spikes in memory usage that need to be flattened.

-It is possible to turn off rate limiting at the ledger api level completely
+It is possible to turn off rate limiting at the ledger API level:

 .. code::